clairton/unoapi-cloud/README.md

 ONLY_HELLO_TEMPLATE=true sets hello template as the only default template, default false.
-MAX_CONNECT_RETRY=3 max try connect MAX_CONNECT_TIME_MS=300000 interval of max connect, 5 minutes
+MAX_CONNECT_RETRY=3 max try connect MAX_CONNECT_TIME_MS=300000 interval of max connect, 5 minutes CONNECTION_TYPE=connection type use qrcode or pairing_code, default is qrcode
 ```

 Bucket env to config assets media compatible with S3, this config can't save in redis: